svbackend/natai-diary/NOTES.md

+### Mar 9, 2023

+Since the beginning of March I was working on notes attachments, so far I already implemented this feature for web version and this week I started to work on android part.

+I want to make sure it will work offline and sync properly with backend once internet will be available.
+At the moment android app already supports adding attachments when creating a new note, and they are sent to backend, but it's not working yet for editing existing notes.
+And I also need to copy selected files to app storage, because otherwise they will be deleted from the app if user decides to remove them from gallery.

+Next steps:

+- [ ] Android - add ability to attach files to existing notes
+- [ ] Android - add ability to view attached files
+- [ ] Android - add ability to delete attached files
+- [ ] API - add FileCleanup cron job to delete pending attachments that were never actually attached to notes

 ### Feb 20, 2023

 Today after work I wasn't feeling very motivated, but I still made at least some progress with landing page.